mineshm/TubeStatus/README.md

 ------------------------------------
 ```

-Display a detailed status for a particular lines
+Display a detailed status for a particular line
 ```
 $ tubestatus circle
 Line: Circle